vindarel/colisper/README.markdown

 See:

-- `M-x colisper-defun-hydra/body`: act on the current defun.
+- `colisper-[XXX]-hydra/body`: act on the current defun/file/project, where actions can be:
-- `M-x colisper-file-hydra/body`: act on the current file.
+  -`…-check-file`: run all rules and display the diff in a compilation buffer,
-  - `M-x colisper-check-file`: runs all rules and displays the diff in a compilation buffer.
+  - `…-apply`: TODO

 ## Run all rules with a script

-    ./combycl.sh [file.lisp]
+    ./colisper.sh [file.lisp]

 It returns 0 (success) if no rules were applied (code is good).